DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 Well done!
 You can now connect to ODM using the routes you got [earlier](#register-the-odm-redirect-url) and log in as an ODM admin with the account you created in [the first step](#manage-group-and-user).

+>Note:  Logout in ODM components using Okta authentication raises an error for the time being.
+This is a known issue.

 # License

 [Apache 2.0](/LICENSE)